-Héctor Flores, a spokesperson for the Chiapas state attorney general’s office, referred CPJ on September 21 to a short statement published on the office’s website, in which the authorities condemned the attack and said that an investigation had been opened.
+The Chiapas state attorney general’s office issued a short condemning the attack and saying it was under investigation.
 In a second statement, released on September 22, the state attorney general said the reporter’s work as a journalist was the principal line of investigation.
 According to the same statement, the reporter was hit by four bullets.

 The state attorney general’s office told the media on September 24 that a male suspect had been arrested.
-Luis Alberto Sánchez, the state prosecutor for homicides, revealed in a statement on video released later that same day that the suspect, named only as Juan Pablo ‘N’, observed the reporter’s residence as a lookout to confirm to the killers that Gómez was at home, but was not one of the gunmen.
+Luis Alberto Sánchez, the state prosecutor for homicides, revealed in a statement on video released later that same day that the suspect, identified as Juan Pablo “N.,” observed the reporter’s residence as a lookout to confirm to the killers that Gómez was at home, but was not one of the gunmen.

-According to the prosecutor, the detained suspect is a member of a drug trafficking group that operates in Yajalón and the surrounding area, that is led by Juan David Martínez Trujillo and Óscar Leyver Acosta González, who are now both wanted by the authorities for their alleged involvement in the murder.
-Sánchez added that Gómez’s work as a reporter is the principal suspected motive for the killing.
+According to the prosecutor, the detained suspect was a member of a drug trafficking group that operated in Yajalón and the surrounding area, led by Juan David Martínez Trujillo and Óscar Leyver Acosta González.
+Sánchez added that Gómez’s work as a reporter was the principal suspected motive for the killing.

-Martínez Trujillo and Acosta González were arrested on September 30, 2018, and October 23, 2018, in Playa del Carmen and Palenque respectively, according to statements released to the media by Sánchez, the Chiapas state homicide prosecutor.
-The arrests followed the previous apprehension of Juan Pablo ‘N’ on September 24, according to news reports and previous statements by Sánchez.
+Authorities arrested Martínez Trujillo and Acosta González on September 30, 2018, and October 23, 2018, in Playa del Carmen and Palenque respectively, according to statements released to the media by the Chiapas state prosecutor.
+The arrests followed the previous apprehension of Juan Pablo N. on September 24, according to news reports and previous statements by Luis Alberto Sánchez.

 On June 25, 2016, Gómez reported the threats against him to Chiapas state attorney general Raciel López Salazar.
 The reporter’s sister, Nancy Gómez, told newspaper El Universal on September 21 that the state authorities provided him with police protection for three months, but that the threats were never properly investigated.
 She said that Gómez no longer left his home in the evenings after he had received the June 2016 threats.

-Mario Gómez had received threats and had police protection for some time, El Heraldo’s news director Gallegos confirmed to CPJ.
-Gallegos told CPJ that he was unaware of more recent threats against Gómez, but said that the Yajalón region has, in recent months, seen an increase in deadly violence.
+Mario Gómez had received threats and had police protection for some time, Gallegos told CPJ.
+He said he was unaware of more recent threats against Gómez, but said that the Yajalón region had recently seen an increase in deadly violence.
 "Drug trafficking gangs have been steadily more active in that area," he said.
 "Mario told me that the situation in Yajalón is tense.
 Several people were found killed there in recent months."